An Investigation of FID 123472 Ophthalmic Solution to Vehicle for the Reduction of Ocular Redness in Adults

 • Ocular surgical interventions within 6 months prior to Visit 1 or during the study.

-• Ocular conditions that, in the opinion of the investigator, could affect the subject's safety or study parameters.
+• Any ocular condition that, in the opinion of the investigator, may compromise the subject's safety or study parameters.

 • Other protocol-defined exclusion criteria may apply.